-NOT INCLUDED IN THE TOUR PRICE: Airfare to and from your home and Bangkok, personal expenditures in Bhutan (e.g., shopping, laundry, internet use, alcoholic beverages, gratuities to our Bhutanese guides), and Bangkok expenses.
+NOT INCLUDED IN THE TOUR PRICE: Airfare to and from your home and Bangkok, personal expenditures in Bhutan (e.g., shopping, laundry, internet use, alcoholic beverages, gratuities to our Bhutanese guides), transit from the Bangkok airport to the hotel, and personal Bangkok apart from those specifically listed above.
 No discounts offered by WBA can be applied to this trip.

 PAYMENT SCHEDULE: A deposit of \$1,000 is required upon registration.
-A second payment of \$2,000 is required by September 15, 2014.
-The remaining balance is due December 15, 2014.
+A second payment of \$2,000 is required by May 8, 2016.
+The remaining balance is due August 8, 2016

-CANCELLATION POLICY: Before September 15, 2014 your deposit and any payments will be refunded minus a \$100 cancellation fee.
-If you cancel between September 15 and December 15, 2014 all but your deposit will be refunded.
-For cancellations on or after December 15th no refund is available.
+CANCELLATION POLICY: Before May 8, 2016 your deposit and any payments will be refunded minus a \$100 cancellation fee.
+If you cancel between May 8 and August 8, 2016 all but your deposit will be refunded.
+For cancellations on or after August 8, 2016 no refund is available.

-TRIP CANCELLATION/TRAVEL INSURANCE: Trip cancellation insurance covers you if you have to cancel.
+TRIP CANCELLATION/TRAVEL INSURANCE: We strongly recommend trip insurance.
+Trip cancellation insurance covers you if you have to cancel.
 Travel insurance provides coverages for medical, theft, etc. during your travels.
-To shop for either, check out www. insuremytrip.com.
+To shop for either, check out www.insuremytrip.com.

 TOUR PACE AND STYLE: While this trip definitely has a birding focus it would be a shame to visit such a fascinating country without taking in some of its rich culture and heritage.
-We will visit dzongs (secular and religious regional headquarters), the Tiger's Nest monastery, museums, Thimphu city cultural sites, markets and spend an evening with our guide's family in their traditional farmhouse in Paro.
-Much of the rest of our activity will have a birding focus, which often results in delightful impromptu encounters with the local residents.
+We will visit dzongs (secular and religious regional headquarters), the Tiger's Nest monastery, museums, Thimphu city cultural sites, markets, take in a tsechu, and spend an evening with our guide's family in their traditional farmhouse in Paro.
+Much of the rest of our activity will have a strong birding focus, which often results in delightful impromptu encounters with the local residents.
 We recommend that you have an interest in birding, but it's not necessary to be a serious birder to enjoy the trip.